vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 =========================================

 The OMNIA Core Container is deployed on the Omnia Infrastructure Manager (OIM) and it is managed as a SystemD service (``omnia_core.service``).
 It operates in a diskless (stateless) mode, where no data is stored inside the container.
+As part of cluster setup, Omnia integrates with Ochami that provides the capabilities for node discovery and provisioning.
 You can use the ``omnia.sh`` script to install, uninstall, and view help on the actions that you can perform on the OMNIA Core Container.

 Prerequisites for deploying the Omnia core container